RATES BRANCH SOFTWARE -

 -

-Always remember and ensure that a station
+Always remember and ensure that a

-and virtual junctions.
+junctions and virtual junctions.

 -

-After reaching the route ending station,
+After reaching the route ending

-save the route.
+station, save the route.

-Maintenance of route distances
+Maintenance of route

 -

-In the main menu, click on routes option.
+In the main menu, click on routes

 -

-The list of routes pertaining to the zone
+The list of routes pertaining to the

-do any modification.
+for you to do any modification.

 -